Understanding Tanzania Business Visa Fundamentals

 Step 7: Payment processing

-Application fees are non-refundable.
+Application fees are non-refundable once submitted.
 Double-check all information before payment.
 The system generates a unique Application Reference Number—screenshot this immediately.

 Step 8: Status monitoring